Parallel-NetCDF/E3SM-IO/docs/INSTALL.md

       mpiexec -n 16 src/e3sm_io datasets/map_f_case_16p.h5 -k -o blob_F_out.h5 -a hdf5 -x blob -r 25
       ```
     * If the environment variable HDF5_VOL_CONNECTOR is set to use Log VOL,
       then the subfiles will also be in the log layout.
-Command `h5ldump -k`
+Running command
-      will show the file kind of `HDF5-LogVOL`.
+      `h5ldump -k` will show the file kind of `HDF5-LogVOL`.
   + **-a hdf5 -x log**
+    * All datasets stored in the files will be in the log layout.
+Running
+      command `h5ldump -k` will show the file kind of `HDF5-LogVOL`.
     * This option writes/reads data using HDF5 APIs `H5Dwrite`/`H5Dread`.
+    * If the environment variable `HDF5_VOL_CONNECTOR` is unset or set without
-    * E3SM-IO will explicitly call `H5Pset_vol()` to enable the HDF5 Log VOL
+      Log VOL, then E3SM-IO will explicitly call `H5Pset_vol()` to enable the
-      connector.
+      HDF5 Log VOL connector.
-    * The Log VOL connector stores data in a log layout, rather than a
+    * If the environment variable `HDF5_VOL_CONNECTOR` is set to use other VOL
+      connectors, such as Cache and Async VOLS, then E3SM-IO will stack the Log
+      VOL on top of those connectors.
-      canonical layout.
-The output file is a valid HDF5 file but requires the
+    * The output file is a valid HDF5 file but requires the Log VOL connector
-      Log VOL connector to read and understand the data structures.
+      to read and understand the data structures.
     * Example run command:
       ```
       mpiexec -n 16 src/e3sm_io datasets/map_f_case_16p.h5 -k -o can_F_out.h5 -a hdf5 -x log -r 25
       ```
   + **-a hdf5_md -x canonical**
     * This option writes/reads data using HDF5 multi-dataset APIs
       `H5Dwrite_multi`/`H5Dread_multi`.
+Command `h5ldump -k` will show the file
+      kind of `HDF5`.
     * If the environment variable `HDF5_VOL_CONNECTOR` containing Log VOL, the
       environment variable will be unset.
     * Warning!
 HDF5 versions 1.13.3 and 1.14.0 will switch collective I/O mode